Ceratophyllum demersum: Invasive status

 Hornwort is a declared weed under the Tasmanian Weed Management Act 1999 in Tasmania, Australia, and is classed as an unwanted organism in New Zealand.

 Ecology

 C. demersum has allelopathic qualities as it excretes substances that inhibit the growth of phytoplankton and cyanobacteria (blue-green algae).
-Its dense growth can outcompete native underwater vegetation, leading to loss of biodiversity.
+Its dense growth can outcompete other underwater vegetation, leading to loss of biodiversity.
 In New Zealand, it has caused problems with hydroelectric power plants.